lensesio/fast-data-dev/README.md

     docker run -e CONNECT_HEAP=5G -d landoop/fast-data-dev

+### Advertised Hostname

+To set the _advertised hostname_ use the `ADV_HOST` environment variable.
+Internally we convert it to an _advertised listener_ string as the advertised hostname setting is deprecated.

 ## FAQ

 - Landoop's Fast Data Web UI tools and integration test requires a few seconds